comosense/nnnvr/README.md

 cd /WORK/DIR
 ./nnnvr.py start &
 ```
-If successful, a recorded file should be created in the video directory.
-Check the logs for troubleshooting if it fails.
+If successful, video files will appear in the specified video directory.
+If not, check the log files for errors.

-If `nnnvr.py` and `nnnvr.json` are not in the same directory, use the `-d` option, like `/PATH/TO/nnnvr.py -d /WORK/DIR start &`. **This directory requirement applies to all subsequent commands.**
+If `nnnvr.py` and `nnnvr.json` are not in the same directory, use the `-d` option, like `/PATH/TO/nnnvr.py -d /WORK/DIR start &`. **This applies to all commands(`start`, `stop` and status).**

 ### 2. Check Status
 ```sh
 ./nnnvr.py
 ```
-This command show the current `nnnvr` status (e.g., recording activity, disk usage).
+This command shows the current `nnnvr` status (e.g., recording activity, disk usage).

 ### 3. Stop `nnnvr`
 ```sh